Asad-Ismail/SMN/README.md

 A Scaleable MultiTask Network Framework for image-based Object detection, Instance segmenation, Keypoint detection, Classification and Regression.
-Our purpose is to solve to main problems while using deep neural network in production
+Our purpose is to solve two problems while using deep neural network in production

 1. Design scaleable multitask network with shared bakbone
 2. Handle dataset with sparse supervision